 Given the constraint of the power of the payload sensors to capture a minimum level of detail, not all drone configurations can achieve this level of stealthiness in a rural setting at night in a reasonable distance (altitude) from the target.
 In some cases, the drone will be too far away to capture a reasonable resolution of data.

 Even a small increase in dB levels of a drone’s acoustic signature can increase the detectable distance significantly.
 For example, to reach the ambient noise level of a rural setting at night-time (35dBA) the 3 selected drones will need to fly at the following different altitudes (AGL):

 |UAV Model||Acoustic Footprint||AGL required to achieve 35dB at ground level|

 |Fixed Wing Petrol||71dB||480m|

 Generally speaking, drones are very noisy, many of them operating close the limit of acceptable noise, being 85dBA.

-Quiet commercial multi-rotors like the VANGUARD provide the ideal surveillance solution when stealthiness is a critical requirement.
+Quiet commercial multi-rotors like the ATLAS-T or the provide the ideal surveillance solution when stealthiness is a critical requirement.